Working with 3D Photographs

 Fuji camera Videos are rendered in 1280 x 720 pixels for standard 720p “high” definition.
 (The camera is not designed to take 1080p 3D video, unfortunately.)
 3D Videos are captured as single Multiview AVI files.
 One-minute of 720p 3D video with sound is about 360mb.
-Be prepared to buy extra rechargeable batteries if you plan to buy a Fuji 3D camera.
+Be prepared to buy extra rechargeable batteries if you plan to buy a Fuji 3D camera, although these are no longer being made they are still available from some sellers.
 Video recording, in particular, drains the battery.
 The big 3½-inch screen does the same if you leave it on all the time.
 I carry 8 batteries for an 8-hour day out in JTNP, and have a second camera in my backpack “just in case” I fumble and break the first one.

 A pretty 2D reflection at Surprise!
 Tank 2D Gallery

 PEOPLE ASK, Where did you learn all this?
 Three answers, the last of which may surprise you

 - Hands-on practice